Leh - Markha Valley - Dzo Jongo East 6218m - Zalung Karpo La - Tsogra - Leh

 Esther crossing the steam above Markha - Jamie

-Day 7 - trek Nyimaling ~4750m
+Day 6 - trek Nyimaling ~4840m

-Markha Valley graze their sheep in summer and make curd from the milk of their livestock.
-We camp in a convenient spot and drink in the views - dinner outside?
+Markha Valley graze their sheep in summer and make curd and cheese from the milk of their livestock.
+We camp in a convenient spot and drink in the views.

 What a backdrop, heading up to Nyimaling - Jamie

-Day 8 - rest-explore Nyimaling ~4750m
+Day 7 - rest-explore Nyimaling ~4840m

 We have ascended relatively quickly and here take a break to acclimatize,

 There is a choice of day trips.
 The standard exit for a Markha trek is over the Konmaru La (Gongmaru La) and the view is well worth the effort, you can see towards Leh on a good day, as well as up and down the valley we are trekking in.
-There are more gentle ascents above our camp but they tend to keep going, and it is even possible to climb to over 5700m on the ridge leading to Reponi Mallai Ri.
+There are more gentle ascents above our camp although they tend to keep going, and it is even possible to climb to over 5700m on the ridge leading to Reponi Mallai Ri.